Mincemeat Pie has been my favorite holiday pie since I was a

 flavor of real mince meat pie (not the bottled version purchased at your local store) is sort of like a Middle Eastern mixture of cloves,

 cinnamon, and nutmeg.
-There's a definite meaty taste, which I really liked, with an ever-so-slight sweet flavor.
-Check out
+There is a definite meaty taste, which I really like, with an ever-so-slight sweet flavor.

 Grandma Myers' Mincemeat Recipe,

 Please check out my